galiean251/bespoke/README.md

 ## About the Script

-I wrote this as a quick and easy way to make *Fedora Workstation* or *Fedora Silverblue* setup for my own use quickly and easily.
+This script is a quick, easy, and lazy way to make *Fedora Workstation* or *Fedora Silverblue* a little more the way I like it - not a complete remodel like Ultramarine, Nobara, or uBlue... just a little bit of spice on top of the vanilla installation.
 The script will ask questions about which applications or packages to install, but it's much more trimmed down then using `dnf` groups.
-For the Atomic users, I layer a number of packages into `rpm-ostree` to help the immutable distribution behave like the standard desktop.
+For the Atomic users, I layer a number of packages into `rpm-ostree` to help the immutable distribution behave like the standard desktop without the need for containers.

 ## Why not ... (insert other option here)?

-- Short answer: because it works and it's "old habit" for me.
+- Short answer: because it works.
-- Long answer: because I don't want to get into making something like a playbook for simple setups, especially when I'm just playing with a hardware repair or refurbishing an old PC.
+- Long answer: because making something like a playbook for simple setups, especially when I'm just playing around, seems like overkill.

-## How to use this script
+## How I use this script

-- Clone the repository using the command `git clone https://github.com/seangalie/bespoke ~/.bespoke`
+- First, clone the repository using the command `git clone https://github.com/seangalie/bespoke ~/.bespoke`
 - Switch into the cloned directory using `cd ~/.bespoke/`
 - Remember to make the script executable with `chmod +x bespoke.sh`
 - Run the script `./bespoke.sh`
+- When I'm done, I can deleted the `~/.bespoke` directory

 ## What does the script do?